core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # ".sid" file lifecycle  {#sid-lifecycle}

-YANG is a language designed to model data sent between clients and servers using one of the compatible protocol (e.g. NETCONF {{RFC6241}}, RESCONF and CoMI).
+YANG is a language designed to model data sent between clients and servers using one of the compatible protocol (e.g. NETCONF {{RFC6241}}, RESCONF {{RFC8040}} and CoMI {{-comi}}).
 A YANG module defines hierarchies of data, including configuration, state data, RPCs, actions and notifications.

 YANG modules are not necessary created in the context of constrained applications.
 YANG modules can be implemented using NETCONF {{RFC6241}} or RESTCONF {{RFC8040}} without the need to assign SIDs.